ganch-dev/rails-infra/README.md

 needed.
 They are each configured with the following environment variables:

 - `INVENTORY` — Used to specify the inventory name to use.
 Effectively adds `-i inventories/$INVENTORY` to the list of Ansible arguments.
-When this is set to `hosts` the `--ask-become-pass` flag is also passed making Ansible prompt for the sudo password on the target machines.
 - `ANSIBLE_USER` — The user Ansible will use to establish a SSH connection to the target machines.
 This overrides any `ansible_user` vars specified in inventory files directly.
 This is mostly needed for the `hosts` inventory where each person have their own unique username.
+- `ASK_BECOME_PASS` — Passes the `--ask-become-pass` flag to the Ansible command to make Ansible prompt for the sudo password on the target machines.
 - `TAGS` — When set to a non-empty string `--tag=$TAGS` will be added to the list of Ansible arguments.
 - `ANSIBLE_ARGS` — Allows specifying additional arguments passed to